Chipotle Pecan Pesto (Vegan-Friendly)

 - 1/3 cup extra virgin olive oil

-- 1/2 cup pecan
+- 1/2 cup pecans

 - 1/2 cup freshly grated parmesan cheese (omit it or use nutritional yeast if vegan)

 - In a food processor, combine garlic and olive oil.
 Pulse process until the garlic is minced.